balakirevs/balakirevs.github.io/README.md

-My blog using Jekyll and Octopress 2013.
+My blog using Jekyll 2013.